-Medical Personnel Lead medical personnel (emergency trained) on site: Two EMTs, Experience in sporting events (Marathon, Triathlon, Open water swim, etc.): Yes Will medical personnel be located on the course?
-Yes The number of medical personnel will be dependent on the course layout, number of swimmers in the water, expected conditions, etc. How many medical personnel do you plan to have on site?
-Two EMTs
+Medical Personnel Lead medical personnel (emergency trained) on site: Two EMTs and/or Firemen Experience in sporting events (Marathon, Triathlon, Open water swim, etc.): Yes or No Will medical personnel be located on the course?
+Yes or No The number of medical personnel will be dependent on the course layout, number of swimmers in the water.